shivshankardayal/full-website/algebra/source/complex_numbers_problems_4.rst

 163. If :math:`a, b, c` and :math:`u, v, \omega` are the complex numbers representing two triangles such that :math:`c = (1 - r)a + rb` and
      :math:`\omega = (i - r)u + rv,` where :math:`r` is a complex number, prove
-     that the two trriangles are similar.
+     that the two triangles are similar.

 164. Find the equation of perpendicular bisector of the line segment joining points :math:`z_1` and :math:`z_2.`